Top 5 Must-See Urban Exploration Sites in Belgium

 • Infrastructure: Turbines, boilers, control rooms.

-• State of Disrepair: Well preserved, but wear and tear is visible.
+• State of disrepair: Well preserved, but the wear and tear of time is visible.

-• Access: Moderately difficult, some areas are secure or dangerous.
+• Access: Moderately difficult, some areas are secured or dangerous.

-Miranda Castle , also known as Noisy Castle, located in Celles, is another must-see destination for urbex enthusiasts in Belgium.
-Built in 1866, this Gothic castle was abandoned in the 1990s and demolished in 2017, but its ruins remain a place of pilgrimage for urbexers.
+Miranda Castle , also known as Noisy Castle, located in Celles, is another must-see destination for urban explorers in Belgium.
+Built in 1866, this Gothic castle was abandoned in the 1990s and demolished in 2017, but its ruins remain a place of pilgrimage for urban explorers.

 Site Features

-• Infrastructure: Gothic towers, vast rooms, majestic staircases.
+• Infrastructure: Gothic towers, vast halls, majestic staircases.

 • Access: Relatively accessible, although some areas are dangerous.